childsb/glusterfs-hadoop-docs/ConfiguringHadoop23_SECURE.markdown

 * Stop all hadoop services.
 You can do this quickly with `killall -9 java` or you can find pids for the NodeManager and ResourceManager processes running  "jps" (do this as root, so you're gauranteed to see all of them), and kill them directly.

-Now, we will change the GlusterContainerExecutor to the LinuxContainerExecutor.
-Afterwards, we will move over to using kerberos authentication for the hadoop group, the yarn user, and our other system users.

 * Setup the linux container executor in your yarn-site.xml, add/modify the following properties:

     yarn.nodemanager.container-executor.class=     org.apache.hadoop.yarn.server.nodemanager.LinuxContainerExecutor